Here’s how to find a lost ring in the yard, lawn, or garden.

 Use a Bright Flashlight at Night

-One of the best ways to find your ring is to shine a flashlight in the dark and see if it glimmers.
+One of the best ways to find your ring is to shine a bright flashlight in the dark and see if it glimmers.
 However, this option will require that you wait till it’s dark.
 Then you may be able to find your ring with a bright flashlight.

 Put on a good, sturdy pair of shoes.
 Waterproof garden shoes or boots are recommended, because it could be wet and slippery in your yard and garden.
 It’s dark, and you don’t want to loose your footing.